mariomac/easyrpc/README.md

 Known Limitations
 -----------------

-The method names for every interface must be unique.
+* The method names for every interface must be unique.

+* If the service modifies the value of an object passed as parameter, the client won't see such changes.